 Hotelbeds is one of the largest accommodation, transfers, and activities distributors.
 Its API Suite covers more than 120 markets globally operating in about 185 countries.
 There are three main hotel-related APIs that Hotelbeds suggests, connecting to about 300,000 hotels worldwide.

-Hotel Content API.
-This API returns both static and dynamic information.
+Hotel Content API returns both static and dynamic information.
 Static info includes hotel descriptions, pictures, addresses, etc. The dynamic part retrieves data that can be changed at any moment: availability details, prices, fees, etc.

 Bonotel API

-Bonotel is a niche wholesale distributor that is solely targeted at luxury and boutique hotel rooms.
-Currently, Bonotel API accesses more than 2,600 travel suppliers globally that operate within the luxury segment and offer access to hotel content and data.
-To explore the API that Bonotel suggests, you should contact the supplier directly.
+Bonotel is a niche wholesale distributor solely working with luxury and boutique hotels.
+Currently, Bonotel API provides access to more than 2,600 travel suppliers globally that operate within the luxury segment and offer access to hotel content and data.
+There are two versions of the API: the light API using XML format and the complete API using JSON.

-Travco XML API
+Travco API

-Travco, one of the oldest hotel wholesalers, focuses on the European market and provides accommodation and ancillary bookings from over 12,000 hotels at over 1000 destinations.
+Travco, one of the oldest hotel wholesalers, focuses on the European market and provides accommodation bookings from over 12,000 hotels at over 1000 destinations.
 Their XML API gives access to hotel properties (including hotels, resorts, and retreats) and travel ancillaries (like transfers, tours, and restaurants).
 Also, this API allows for displaying content in nine languages.

-HPro Travel (HotelsPro)
+HPro Travel API

 HPro Travel (formerly HotelsPro) is a bed bank with a focus on tour operators and travel agencies, selling properties of different sizes and types, including resorts and luxury hotels.
 You can also source travel ancillaries.
 It provides access to over 1,000,000 hotels across 70,000 destinations.
 Other available inventory types include car rentals, transfers, tours, attractions, and events.